CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

 ## nv set vrf \<vrf-id\> router rib \<afi\> protocol \<import-protocol-id\>

-Import Protocols from where routes are known
+Configures the switch to import protocols from where routes are known.

 ### Usage